hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **5 - hypodermis &rarr; macrophage**

+For immune system no action is planned yet.
+Compund terms can be a solution.

 **6 - hypodermis &rarr; neutrophil**

+For immune system no action is planned yet.
+Compund terms can be a solution.

 **7 - hypodermis &rarr; mast cell**

+For immune system no action is planned yet.
+Compund terms can be a solution.

 **8 - stratum granulosum of epidermis &rarr; epidermal Langerhans cell**

+A 'has part' axiom can be added.
+Need to confirm that they are present across species in the stratum granulosum.

 **9 - stratum spinosum of epidermis &rarr; epidermal Langerhans cell**

+A 'has part' axiom can be added.

 **10 - stratum spinosum of epidermis &rarr; Merkel cell**